- From Short Trips to Traveling the World & Living Abroad -

 As far as housing goes, it can be easier to stay in a hotel or hostel for the first few days and then search on the ground, rather than trying to make arrangements ahead of time.

-For longer-term accommodations, try Airbnb, Facebook Groups or OLX (for Spanish speakers).
+For longer-term accommodations, try VRBO or Facebook Groups.

 Getting Around in Medellin